-While you can only shoot a Live Photo with the iPhone 6s and 6s Plus models, you can share them to other Apple devices such as an iPad or an older iPhone, as long the device is running iOS 9.
+While you can only shoot a Live Photo with the iPhone 6s/6s Plus and iPhone 7/7 Plus models, you can share them to other Apple devices such as an iPad or an older iPhone, as long that device is running iOS 9 or later.

-The only difference is that older iPhones and iPads don’t have the 3D Touch pressure-sensitive screen, so you have to keep your finger on the Play button to view the Live Photo.
+The only difference when viewing a Live Photo on older iPhones and iPads is that they don’t have the 3D Touch pressure-sensitive screen, so you have to keep your finger on the Play button to view the Live Photo.
 Unfortunately this is in the middle of the screen, so your finger will obscure part of the photo.

 If you have a Mac computer running OS X El Capitan, you’ll also be able to view your Live Photos via the Photos app on your Mac.
 Just click on the Live button at the bottom left of the image (shown below) to play the Live Photo.

-However, if you do choose to convert your Live Photo to a still image for editing, you can easily revert it back to the original Live Photo at any time.
+If you decide later that you want to remove the editing you applied, you can easily revert it back to the original Live Photo at any time.

-Simply tap the Edit option, then tap Revert at the top right.
+Simply tap the Edit icon (three sliders), then tap Revert at the top right.
 On the message that appears, tap Revert to Original.

 Another option you have under the Edit facility is to simply switch from a Live Photo to a still image (without making any edits).

-So when you’re viewing a Live Photo, tap Edit, then tap the blue Live Photos icon to convert it to a still photo.
+So when you’re viewing a Live Photo, tap the Edit icon, then tap the blue Live Photos icon to convert it to a still image.
 The icon will turn white to indicate that it’s no longer a Live Photo.
 Tap Done to confirm.